Nepal women's national football team results

 The Nepal women's national football team is controlled by the All Nepal Football Association and represents Nepal in women's international football competitions.
-It is a member of the Asian Football Confederation and the South Asian Football Federation and has yet to qualify for the World Cup or an AFC Women's Asian Cup.
+It is a member of the Asian Football Confederation and the South Asian Football Federation and as of December 2023 had not qualified for the World Cup or an AFC Women's Asian Cup.

-This is a list of the Nepal women's national football team results from the earliest known record to the present day.
+This is a list of the team's results since the earliest known records.